Arpan3211/bookmyshow-Almabetter/README.md

 ## Deployment Links

-click on the line to see the project
+click on the link to see the project

 Frontend on netlify.com
  - https://bms-arpan.netlify.app